posted April 1, 2014- written by Laura Anzalone

 “I love being a teacher because I enjoy being able to mold the minds of future generations.”

-Breanna immersed herself in the culture and schools of Zambia and is confident that the experience further developed her already budding teaching skills.
+McKenley immersed herself in the culture and schools of Zambia and is confident that the experience further developed her already budding teaching skills.
 (Check out Breanna’s Zambia blog).
-Traveling with students equally as interested in worldwide encounters and working in international schools with few books or resources helped Breanna gain valuable and effective skills that will carry into her future as a teacher.
+Traveling with students equally as interested in worldwide encounters and working in international schools with few books or resources helped McKenley gain valuable and effective skills that will carry into her future as a teacher.

 “It was in Zambia that I first learned the importance of multiculturalism in education,” she said.

 Through all of her Buffalo State interactions and support McKenley’s desire to become an educational instructor has heightened.
 She relishes in the idea that perhaps she may teach abroad by joining the Peace Corp, impacting the lives of children around the world.

 “If you want to follow your dreams, to make a difference and feel the impact on your life as well, then pursue any opportunity that is presented.
 Whether it is teaching, learning, tutoring or volunteering, Buffalo State can help to shape your teaching philosophies and provide you with the necessary tools to aid in your success as an educator, just as they did mine.”